Earthworm-Banana/yt-dlp-HypnoTube_com-plugin/README.md

 yt-dlp —-add-headers “Referer: https://hypnotube.com” [URL]
 ```

-Also, use either `-—embed-thumbnails` (recommended) or `-—write-thumbnail` for proper thumbnail handling.
+Also, use either `-—embed-thumbnail` (recommended) or `-—write-thumbnail` for proper thumbnail handling.

 ### Limitations and Known Issues ❗